 EAST TIMOR ROOFING

-Our Club has contributed with financing the supply and subsequent delivery of a tray truck to East Timor.
+In 2001 the Rotary Club of Lilydale [RCL] became involved in the project, through club member Tim Hewitt.
+Our Club has contributed with financing the supply and subsequent delivery of a tray truck and equipment to East Timor.
 Club member Tim Hewitt and ex member Robyn Johnston actually drove the truck shown, from Lilydale Victoria to Darwin NT in 2001, for shipment to Dili East Timor and then delivery to Bacau in Northern East Timor by road.

-This fledgling company has grown over the past 13 years to now have assets of over $1.8million.
+The Company continues making trusses and roofing products and has now expanded into water tanks, grain silos and other folded steel products.
+This fledgling company has grown over the years to now have assets of over $1.8million.
 It employs and trains local Timorese, thus making a great contribution to the local community.
+In addition as required by the company’s constitution, any surplus funds must be used for the benefit of East Timor people.

 “Water for The Hungry Months” is a new and exciting humanitarian project to complement the efforts of the Club’s other Rotary projects in East Timor.